 - Your driving behavior in your personal vehicle will affect your commercial driving record

 - You will likely receive harsher penalties and higher fees than drivers of personal vehicles

 - Even a first-time offense could result in a suspension of your license

 - The detectable blood alcohol content (BAC) of .04 for commercial drivers is about half that allowed for drivers in personal vehicles

 - A refusal by a commercial driver to take a blood alcohol test is considered an admission of guilt by the FMCSA

 Any serious offenses such as DUI could have a negative impact on your employment opportunities, and in some cases make you unemployable by certain companies

 Make sure you give yourself every advantage possible by having knowledgeable and experienced lawyers on your side.
-We work only with truckers and are educated on the law in every state.
+We work only with truckers and are educated on the law and the required CDL training needed in every state.
 Let us guide you through the process without the fear of being intimidated or treated unjustly.
 You owe it to yourself and your future as a truck driver to ensure you get the best possible outcome.
 We can help!